GSamLabs/EnableBatteryStatsPermission/README.md

 1. You must have ROOT on your phone.
 If you do not, this is not for you.
 2. Install this package
 3. Download and install the Xposed installer if you do not yet have it: http://goo.gl/CKTWXZ
-4. Install the “Framework" in the "Xposed Installer" and activate "Enable Battery Stats Permission" in "Modules".
+4. Install the “Framework" in the "Xposed Installer" and activate "Enable BatteryStats Permission" in "Modules".
 5. Reboot
 6. Run your battery monitor of choice.